omrilotan/ci-cd.net/scripts/v1/git/run.md

----
-title: git/run
+# git/run
-description: Run shell scripts right from a repository
+## Run shell scripts right from a repository
-toc: true
----

-> Run shell scripts from a git repository

 ### Arguments